On two-body and three-body spin correlations in leptonic $t\bar{t}Z$ production and anomalous couplings at the LHC: Probe of anomalous interaction

-The limits obtained by CMS for the operators with ${\cal L}=77.5$ fb$^{-1}$~\cite{CMS:2019too} and ${\cal L}=138$ fb$^{-1}$~\cite{CMS:2022mqo} are tighter compared to our limits with ${\cal L}=150$ fb$^{-1}$ listed in Table~\ref{tab:sm-pol-cor}.
-This is because the CMS analyses use all the decay channels for the $\ttz$ production, while we use only the $4l$ decay channel in our analysis.
-For a complete analysis, one could use all the leptonic channels of the $\ttz$ process in order to obtain all polarizations and spin correlations as follows. \begin{itemize} \item $Z\to l^+l^-$, $t/\bar{t}\to$ hadronic ($2l$) : Only the $Z$ polarizations are obtained in this case. \item $Z\to l^+l^-$, $t\to$ leptonic, $\bar{t}$ hadronic ($3l$): Top quark polarizations are obtained along with the $t$-$Z$ spin correlations by reconstructing the missing neutrino~\cite{Rahaman:2019lab}.
-The $\bar{t}$ polarizations and $\tb$-$Z$ spin correlations are obtained by reversing the top and anti-top decay. \item Fully leptonic ($4l$): In this case, $t\bar{t}$ and $\ttz$ spin correlations are obtained. \end{itemize} The hadronic $Z$-decays are avoided to better reconstruct the $\ttz$ topology.
+For a complete analysis, one could use all the leptonic channels of the $\ttz$ process providing better limits on the couplings.
+All the polarizations and spin correlations can be obtained in different decay channels as follows: \begin{itemize} \item $Z\to l^+l^-$, $t/\bar{t}\to$ hadronic ($2l$) : Only the $Z$ polarizations are obtained in this case, \item $Z\to l^+l^-$, $t\to$ leptonic, $\bar{t}$ hadronic ($3l$): Top quark polarizations are obtained along with the $t$-$Z$ spin correlations by reconstructing the missing neutrino~\cite{Rahaman:2019lab}.
+The $\bar{t}$ polarizations and $\tb$-$Z$ spin correlations are obtained by reversing the top and anti-top decay, \item Fully leptonic ($4l$): In this case, $t\bar{t}$ and $\ttz$ spin correlations are obtained. \end{itemize} The hadronic $Z$-decays are avoided to reconstruct the $\ttz$ topology better.
 We estimated the cross section and the detection efficiency for the $2l$ and $3l$ topology in the SM and adjusted the statistics for all the polarizations and spin correlations in accordance with the above categorization.
 The cross sections in $2l$ and $3l$ channels increase by a factor of $\sim9.9$ and $\sim 2.6$ from the $4l$ channel, respectively.
-We then estimate the projected limits at $95\%$ C.L. on the operators by combining the three channels, i.e., in the $2l+3l+4l$ channel for the set of luminosity of ${\cal L}=150$ fb$^{-1}$, $300$ fb$^{-1}$, and $3000$ fb$^{-1}$ and listed them in Table~\ref{tab:limits-2l3l4l}.
-The limits on the operator, in this case, are now comparable to the existing limits obtained at CMS~\cite{CMS:2019too,CMS:2022mqo}.
-We also redraw the $\chi^2=4$ contour for the $2l+3l+4l$ channel in $\Delta C_1^V$-$\Delta C_1^A$ plane at ${\cal L}=3$ ab$^{-1}$ too see the improvement, see Fig.~\ref{fig:contr2l3l4l}.
-The parameter space is tighter compared to only $4l$ channel, as depicted in Fig.~\ref{fig:bsm-cs-polcor-cntr}.
-Unlike the $4l$ channel, the region not containing the SM point is smaller than the point containing the SM point when polarizations are added to the cross section.
-The region not containing the SM point further disappears when spin correlations come into play, allowing the parameter space only in the neighbourhood of the SM point.
+We then estimate the one parameter projected limits at $95\%$ C.L. on the couplings by combining the three channels, i.e., in the $2l+3l+4l$ channel for the set of luminosity of ${\cal L}=150$ fb$^{-1}$, $300$ fb$^{-1}$, $1000$ fb$^{-1}$, and $3000$ fb$^{-1}$ and listed them in Table~\ref{tab:limits-4l3l2l-single}.
+The limits in $2l+3l+4l$ channels are tighter roughly by a factor of $2$ compared to the $4l$ channel.
+We use systematic uncertainties of $0.13$ and $0.16$ for the cross sections in the $3l$ and $2l$ channels, respectively, and the same uncertainty of $0.01$ for the asymmetries as used for the $4l$ channel.
+We also redraw the $95\%$ C.L. contour for the $2l+3l+4l$ channel in $\Delta C_1^V$-$\Delta C_1^A$ plane at ${\cal L}=3000$ fb$^{-1}$ to see the improvement, see Fig.~\ref{fig:contr2l3l4l}.
+The parameter space is tighter compared to only the $4l$ channel, as depicted in Fig.~\ref{fig:bsm-cs-polcor}.
+Unlike the $4l$ channel, the cross sections divide the parameter space into two regions.
+The region not containing the SM point is smaller than the point containing the SM point when polarizations are added to the cross sections.
+The region not containing the SM point further disappears when spin correlations come into play, allowing the parameter space only in the neighborhood of the SM point.